SEC Targets Accounting Fraud in Financial Reporting

 - 9/4/18: SEC v.
 Tangoe, Inc.

-- The SEC charged Tangoe with accounting fraud when they misstated the existence and/or timing of approximately $40 million in revenue, out of a total revenue of $566 million for the years in question.
+- The SEC charged Tangoe with accounting fraud when they misstated the existence and/or timing of approximately $40 million in revenue, out of total revenue of $566 million for the years in question.
 Tangoe violated their publicly stated policy on reported revenue by engaging in sham transactions with a large customer during fiscal years 2014 and 2015, to inflate Tangoe’s revenues that were to be reported for year-end.
-Tangoe further entered into agreements with a payment processor, and negotiated a series of contractual agreements requiring the processor to make payments that were recognized as revenue for fistcal years 2014 and 2015, thereby reducing Tangoe’s sizeable shortfalls in revenue for the relevant quarters, when they could not be recognized.
+Tangoe further entered into agreements with a payment processor, and negotiated a series of contractual agreements requiring the processor to make payments that were recognized as revenue for fiscal years 2014 and 2015, thereby reducing Tangoe’s sizeable shortfalls in revenue for the relevant quarters, when they could not be recognized.
 The SEC charged Tangoe, its former CEO Albert R. Subbloie, former CFO Gary R. Martino, former vice president of finance Thomas H. Beach, and former senior vice president of expense management operations Donald J. Farias, all with violations of federal securities laws.
 Tangoe was ordered to pay a penalty in the amount of $1.5 million.
 [Press Release]

 For more information about the SEC Whistleblower Program and how to report accounting fraud, download the eBook: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award.